traveloka/ansible-aws-cloudwatch-agent-config/README.md

          default: Local

        - name: multi_line_start_pattern
-         desc: Specifies the pattern for identifying the start of a log message.
+         desc: Optional.
+Specifies the pattern for identifying the start of a log message.
 A log message is made of a line that matches the pattern and any subsequent lines that don't match the pattern.

        - name: encoding
-         desc: Specified the encoding of the log file so that it can be read correctly.
+         desc: Optional.
+Specified the encoding of the log file so that it can be read correctly.
 If you specify an incorrect coding, there might be data loss because characters that can't be decoded are replaced with other characters.
          default: utf-8

 ### defaults ###